 Visit our page on what happens at a donation session to watch our video and find out what happens when you bring your dog to donate.

-Please call us on 01509 232 222 as soon as possible if you need to cancel your appointment.
-If this is outside office hours or your appointment is at the weekend, please call or text the mobile number we provide in your reminder text.
+If you are an app user, please cancel your appointment via our mobile app.
+Otherwise, please call us on 01509 232 222 as soon as possible.
+If this is outside office hours or your appointment is at the weekend, please call or text the mobile number we provided.